 - Introduction to FEM the classical mathematical toy example (Laplace equation)

 - Some approximation theorems and error estimates for elliptic problems

 - Practical aspects:

-- Implementation aspects (How could you do it and how shouldn’t you?
+- Implementation aspect.
+How could you do it and how shouldn’t you?
 Ingredients and tools.
 Large scale FEM-simulations with C++.

 - Applications (probably focusing on linear elasticity)

 - If time permits we will either talk about Petrov-Galerkin methods, saddle-point problems or more exotic finite elements (Nedelec, Raviart-Thomas, Brezzi-Douglas-Marini, PEERS, …) for systems of PDEs such as Maxwell, flow or mechanical applications

 !!!
 NOTE !!!
 Due to the exceptional situation that we currently experience I will do my best to make the teaching as effective as possible for you.
 I thought about the following format:

 - I will provide lecture notes as PDF for you (they will grow during the course)

 - Before each video lecture (recorded, downloadable, not live) which I will provide according to our needs (but at least once a week) I will ask you to read a certain part of the script.
 The video lecture will mostly be presentation that elaborates on the things you will have read.

 - Exercises can be theoretical or practical (programming)

 - Exercise classes I will try to give in an interactive format.
 This way I can try to answer your questions and maybe demonstrate thing on the computer to guide you